SoulKa/typescript-tutorial/exercises/exercise01/README.md

-# Exercise 01
+# Exercise 01 - Hello World

 This exercise is about creating functions, using default parameters, and importing modules.
+We create a simple function that prints `"Hello <name>"` to the console.

 ## Tasks